-Tuition (per semester hour of credit)
+Tuition (per semester hour of credit) \$564.00 Theology (per semester hour of credit)

 FEES -

-Application Fee
+Application Fee 50.00

 Binding of Thesis

 Graduation Fee 80.00

 Reader Fee (per credit fee in addition to tuition)

 Registration Fee (per semester)

 Additional Late Registration Fee

-Schedule change fee (after 1st week of term)
+Schedule change fee (after 1st week of term) 15.00

-Nursing Clinical Assessment/Clinical Practicum fee, per semester
+Nursing Clinical Assessment/Clinical Practicum fee, per semester 110.00

+Transcripts

-Unofficial
+Unofficial 2.00

-Official: current students
+Official: current students 3.00

-Official: others
+Official: others 5.00

 FEES - OPTIONAL UNIVERSITY SERVICES

-English Proficiency Course
+English Proficiency Course 300.00

-Parking Fee (per year)55.00
+Parking Fee (per year) 55.00

 Recreation Center

-Fall or Spring Term70.00
+Fall or Spring Term 70.00

-Summer or Intersession Term10.00

-Student Health Services (per semester)
+Commence of Latence of the Trans 10.00

 Certain courses also carry a special fee.
-Unless explicitly stated otherwise, tuition and fees

-are for one semester and are payable at registration.
-The graduation fee is payable, whether or

-not a student attends commencement exercises.
+Unless explicitly stated otherwise, tuition and fees are for one semester and are payable at registration.
+The graduation fee is payable, whether or not a student attends commencement exercises.

-Students will not be permitted to receive any degree, certificate, or transcript of record

-until their financial accounts with the University have been satisfactorily settled.
+Students will not be permitted to receive any degree, certificate, or transcript of record until their financial accounts with the University have been satisfactorily settled.
+For students who graduate or withdraw from the University, any financial accounts not settled with the University's Bursar Office will be forwarded to an external collection agency.
+At the time an account is placed with an agency, collection costs become the responsibility of the student and they will be added to the balance due the University.

 The University will adhere rigidly to the following "Schedule of Refunds."
 Fees are not refundable.

-returidable.

 SCHEDULE OF REFUNDS

 FALL/SPRING SEMESTERS

-Until the end of the tenth calendar day of the term100%

-Eleventh through seventeenth calendar day of the term

-Eighteenth through twenty-fourth calendar day of the term

-Twenty-fifth through thirty-first calendar day of the term

-Beyond thirty-one calendar days in the term
+Until the end of the tenth calendar day of the term Eleventh through seventeenth calendar day of the term 75% Eighteenth through twenty-fourth calendar day of the term Twenty-fifth through thirty-first calendar day of the term Beyond thirty-one calendar days in the term No Refund

 SUMMER AND INTERSESSION

-Until the end of the third calendar day of the term100%

-During the fourth calendar day of the term

-Beyond four calendar days in the term
+Until the end of the third calendar day of the term 100% During the fourth calendar day of the term 50% Beyond four calendar days in the term No Refund

-J

-Secondary Education, Elementary Education, Administration (Secondary and Elementary), Reading Education, Supervision
+Curriculum & Instruction, Early Childhood Education, Elementary Education, Secondary Education, Special Education, Reading Education, Administration (Principal K-12), Supervision, Superintendent Letter of Eligibility

-Dr. David A. Wiley, Chair, Education
+Dr. David A. Wiley, Chair, Education 570-941-4032 Dr. Deborah Eville Lo, Director, Graduate Programs 570-941-7579 http://academic.scranton.edu/department/education

-570-941-4032

-Dr. Joseph A. Fusaro, Director, Graduate Programs

-570-941-6123

-http://academic.scranton.edu/department/education

-Department faculty: Professors - Joseph M. Cannon, Joseph A. Fusaro, David A. Wiley; Associate Professors - Thomas W. Gerrity, Deborah Eville Lo, Kathleen K. Montgomery; Assistant Professors - Barbara Cozza, Tim Hobbs, Mark W. Kandel,

-Tata J. Mbugua, Dalphia Raye Pierce, Ivan A. Shibley, Gloria Transits Wenze.
+Department faculty: Professors-Joseph M. Cannon, Joseph A. Fusaro, David A. Wiley; Associate Professors-Barbara Cozza, Thomas W. Gerrity, Tim Hobbs, Deborah Eville Lo, Kathleen Montgomery; Assistant Professors-Mark W. Kandel, Nancy J. Kolodziej, Tata J. Mbugua, Ivan A. Shibley, Gloria Tansits Wenze.